NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 {% include image-modal.html link="practical_assets/maftools_oncoPathwaysBar.png" %}

-The <span style="color: blue">PlotOncogenicPathways()</span> function allows you to visualize a pathway as an oncoplot:
+**43\.** The <span style="color: blue">PlotOncogenicPathways()</span> function allows you to visualize a pathway as an oncoplot.
 Use the following command to generate an oncoplot for the RTK-RAS pathway:

 <code style="color: blue">PlotOncogenicPathways(maf = tcga_luad_maf, pathways = "RTK-RAS")</code>{% include code-snippet-copy.html %}